CirkusApp/airstrings/README.md

 # Air Strings

 Air Strings is a command-line tool for translating localizable strings in Google Sheets.
-This is a workflow:

-### 1. Parse File en/Localizable.strings
+### 1. Prepare localization e.g. Localizable.strings

+Tis is usually done in Xcode or AppCode.
+The preferred format is `"key" = "value"; // comment`:

 <img src="Images/StringsEn@2x.png" alt="Localizable.strings English" width="500px" height="280px" />

-### 2. Upload Strings to Google Sheet
+### 2. “Push” Localizable.strings to Google Sheets

+The command like `airstrings push --path en/Localizable.strings` will upload key-value pairs with their comments into the Google spreadsheet.

 <img src="Images/SheetEn@2x.png" alt="Google Sheet with English strings" width="500px" height="280px" />

-### 3. Translate String in Google Sheets
+### 3. Translate strings in Google Sheets

+Then you translate strings into any language.
+By the way, Google Sheets are perfect for collaboration!

 <img src="Images/SheetRu@2x.png" alt="Google Sheet with Russian strings" width="500px" height="280px" />

-### 3. Download as File ru/Localizable.strings
+### 3. “Pull” translations as new Localizable.strings

+Once translation is done, download all strings back using a command like `airstrings pull --path ru/Localizable.strings`.

 <img src="Images/StringsRu@2x.png" alt="Localizable.strings Russian" width="500px" height="280px" />

+####  🎉 Done!

 # Building